HippolyteBourel/UCRL_implementation/README.md

 # UCRL implementation
-Various implementations and modification of algorithm around UCRL.
+Various implementations and modifications of algorithms around UCRL.

 Soon the code will be add in this depository.